OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:50

-His mercy extends to those who fear him, from generation to generation.
+His mercy is upon those who fear him, from generation to generation.

 ## Luke 1:51

-He has performed mighty deeds with his arm; he has scattered those who are proud in their inmost thoughts.
+He has shown strength with his arm; he has scattered those who are proud in their inmost thoughts.

 ## Luke 1:52